ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

 Notice: See apt-secure(8) manpage for repository creation and user configuration details.
 ~~~

 See the lines like the `Err:6` one indicating an error in the process.
-Since you don't have a valid enterprise subscription, your system is `Unauthorized` to get updates from Proxmox's enterprise repository.
+Without a valid enterprise subscription, your system is `Unauthorized` to get updates from Proxmox's enterprise repository.

 ### Changing the apt repositories

-You need to disable the enterprise repositories and enable the repository for non-subscribers.
+You need to disable the enterprise repositories and enable the repository for non-subscribers:

 1. Access your Proxmox VE web console as `root`, and browse to your `pve` node's `Updates > Repositories` section: